malbrigt/icancan/README.md

 Threaded rot + nuts are 100 NOK (~12  USD)
 Drillpress 800 NOK (~100 USD)
 3D Printer filament (have no idea how much, probably 200 meters total).

+## Next revision
+If this thing works, the following things needs to be fixed before I would recommend other to build it.

+   Remove 45 degree nut mounts, instead have plain surface and use locknuts.
+Getting these things fitted in rev1 was a nightmare.
+   Try to use less bearings.
+   Determine if PLA printed rollers are strong enough, if not print in stronger material.